MicrosoftDocs/learn/learn-pr/azure/arm-test/includes/powershell/3-exercise-whatif-powershell.md

 - **Subnet removed**.
 A subnet has been removed.
 - **Prefix changed**.
 Address prefix has changed.

 1. **Perform the *what-if* operation**.
-Use the following PowerShell command, note how you are calling the same command-let when deploying but you use *-Whatif* as an argument.
+Use the following PowerShell command, note how you are calling the same cmdlet when deploying but you use *-Whatif* as an argument.

     ```powershell
     New-AzResourceGroupDeployment `